Magna-tech/alx-pre_course/README.md

 My first readme
-And now a chnage from github
+And now a change from github